 In either case, the downsizing transition will be smoother with advance planning.

-At Daystar Retirement Village, there are many different floor plans to choose from, depending on which part of the community you choose to live in and whether you want assisted living or independent living.
+At Daystar Retirement Village, there are many different floor plans to choose from, depending on which part of the community you choose to live in and whether you are interested in assisted living, independent living, or over 55 living.

 Scale Back for Worry-free Living

 The floor plans range from a studio at 324 square feet to a two-bedroom, two-bath apartment with 966 square feet.

 In theory, downsizing makes a lot of sense for seniors who want more time for leisure activities and fewer things to worry about.
 In practice, moving from a three-bedroom house with a living room, dining room and a family room, to a one- or two-bedroom apartment can be a daunting task.

 Here are some suggestions adapted from Wiki How that will help you get started:

 What clothing, furniture, supplies or equipment do you need to live comfortably day-to-day?
 Make a list of what you need to bring with you to your new home.

 If you have a realistic idea of your storage space, you can better plan for how much you can bring with you.